Understanding financial literacy. Why is it important?

 Understanding the financial literacy of Australians

-There have been numerous studies conducted to understand where Australians are positioned in relation to financial literacy and financial management.
+Numerous studies have been conducted to understand where Australians are positioned in relation to financial literacy and financial management.
 A 2020 presentation from The University of Western Australia, highlighted that only 55% of Australians are financially literate.
 While above the global average, this percentage is still concerning.

 There were various discrepancies regarding the financial literacy of Australians from this presentation.
 Some notable trends were: